 Listen to the story:

 They started by creating a catalog of beetle calls.
-But soon, McGuire was blasting music and other sounds at them, to see their reaction.
+But soon, McGuire blasted music and other sounds at them to see their reaction.

 The bugs ignored human speech.
 They didn’t care about Guns & Roses, either.